 [Section 57 amended by No. 12 of 1998 s.
 37; No. 56 of 2010 s.
 43.]

-58. Wholesaler’s licences
+58. Wholesaler’s licence, effect and conditions of

-(1) Subject to this Act, the licensee of a wholesaler’s licence is, during permitted hours, authorised to sell packaged liquor on or from the licensed premises, in an aggregate quantity per person of not less than 9 litres, to any person for consumption off the premises.
+(1) Subject to this Act, the licensee of a wholesaler’s licence is, during permitted hours, authorised to sell packaged liquor on or from the licensed premises, in an aggregate quantity per person of not less than 9 L, to any person for consumption off the premises.

-(1a) Notwithstanding subsection (1), the licensee of a wholesaler’s licence may sell liquor in an aggregate quantity of less than 9 litres to —
+(1a) Notwithstanding subsection (1), the licensee of a wholesaler’s licence may sell liquor in an aggregate quantity of less than 9 L to —

 (a) a person who is a liquor merchant or is otherwise authorised by law to sell liquor; or